 Having a foreign language as your mother tongue, when you visit Nepal can really give you a hard time.
 And there are so many diversities within the country that sometimes only the Nepali language can’t even guess the languages spoken.
 So, it’s basically great if you can hire a guide for your journey to Nepal.

 There are many types of guides you can rely on for your vacation time.
 Fluctuating in their skills, talents, experience, and knowledge.
-In Nepal, guides are mainly popular for Trekking, Tour, City Tour.
+In Nepal, guides are mainly popular for Trekking, tours, and City tours.

 Trekking Guides in Nepal

-Unless you are a confident hiker, trekker I do not suggest you trekking in Nepal alone.
-Having a trekker by your side is sure of a boon to us in the trek.
+Unless you are a confident hiker or trekker I do not suggest you trek in Nepal alone.
+Having a trekker by your side is sure of a boon to us on the trek.
 But let’s talk about what happens when we go without a trekking guide.